minerva-jupiter/Cypher/README.md

 We'll improve this program more.

-so pls like and subscribe us!
+So please like and subscribe!

 We hope it will be one of the counter-quantum computer cryptography.